awesome-archive/awesome-text-summarization/README.md

    - They use sequence-to-sequence encoder-decoder LSTM with attention and bidirectional neural net.
    - They use the first 2 sentences of a document with a limit at 120 words.
    - The scores achieved by Google’s *textsum* are 42.57 ROUGE-1 and 23.13 ROUGE-2.
 3. Ramesh Nallapati, Bowen Zhou, Cicero Nogueira dos santos, Caglar Gulcehre, Bing Xiang.
 [Abstractive Text Summarization Using Sequence-to-Sequence RNNs and Beyond](https://arxiv.org/abs/1602.06023). arXiv:1602.06023, 2016.
+The souce code written in Python is [Summarization](https://github.com/zwc12/Summarization) or [abstractive-text-summarization](https://github.com/alesee/abstractive-text-summarization).
    - They use GRU with attention and bidirectional neural net.
    - They use the first 2 sentences of a documnet with a limit at 120 words.
    - They use the [Large vocabulary trick (LVT)](https://arxiv.org/abs/1412.2007) of Jean et al. 2014, which means when you decode, use only the words that appear in the source - this reduces perplexity.
 But then you lose the capability to do "abstractive" summary.
 So they do "vocabulary expansion" by adding a layer of "word2vec nearest neighbors" to the words in the input.